- Search The Registry

 Slave Market Plaza

-When the Spanish conquistador Menendez arrived on August 28, 1565 not only were there black slaves and members of his crew, but he noted that his arrival had been preceded by free Africans in the French settlement at Fort Caroline, just a few miles north.
-During the 16th and 17th centuries, St. Augustine was the hub of the slave trade in Spanish colonial Florida, a distinction that continued through the early 1800s.
+When the Spanish conquistador Menendez arrived, not only were there Black slaves and members of his crew, but he noted that his arrival had been preceded by free Africans in the French settlement at Fort Caroline, just a few miles north.
+During the 16th and 17th centuries, St. Augustine was the center of the slave trade in Spanish colonial Florida, a distinction that continued through the early 1800s.
 "The Spanish Crown was one of the largest slaveholders, workers on the defense works," said St. Augustine historian Susan R. Parker.
 And, though many of the records from that period are lost, documents from the Catholic Church reveal slavery's deep roots in North Florida's history.
-In 1606, one year before the founding of Jamestown, Va., the first documented slave birth was recorded in St. Augustine.
+In 1606, before the founding of Jamestown, Va., the first documented slave birth was recorded in St. Augustine.
 Agustin was baptized in the Catholic faith.
-He was the son of Agustin and Francisca, both listed as slaves in church baptismal records.
+He was the son of Agustin and Francisca, both Black and listed as slaves in church baptismal records.

 The slave culture in St. Augustine expanded because it not only included the slaves who returned with Spanish owners in 1784 but it still had some from the British period, African born and American born.
 In this second Spanish period, she said, the slaves were also holding "jobs" when they were not working for their owners as an attempt to buy their freedom.
 They worked as butchers, seamstresses, and rowers for boats.
 They held parties to sell products.
 "Whatever they did, it took a long time," she said.
 "Most would have been paid only 1 1/2 to 2 pesos a day and the minimum to buy their freedom would have been about 400 pesos."
 Parker was historian for the former Historic St. Augustine Preservation Board.
 In that role, she acted as a tour guide for the Nation's Oldest City.
 Regarding the Plaza de la Constitucion "people would ask, 'Is that where the slaves were sold' and I would explain that it was a public market and probably some slaves may have been sold there.
 Parker said slave sales likely were held on the steps of Government House at the opposite end of the plaza.
 But private sales were not uncommon elsewhere.
 "They were private sales between owners and they may have been at the market to do other business when they did this."